bewishguy/E-Commerce-Test-Automation-with-Selenium-/README.md

-E-Commerce Test Automation Project with Selenium & Python
+# E-Commerce Test Automation Project (AutomationExercise.com)

-This project demonstrates end-to-end automation testing for the e-commerce website AutomationExercise using Selenium, Python, and Pytest.
+This project demonstrates end-to-end test automation of an e-commerce website using **Selenium**, **Python**, and **Pytest**, following clean code principles and best practices.

-▶️ Project Highlights
+## Project Highlights

-  •  Automated test scenarios for Signup, Login, Checkout, and other key user flows.
+  -  Automated test scenarios for Signup, Login, Checkout, and other key user flows.

-  •  Follows Page Object Model (POM) for maintainable and reusable test code.
+  -  Follows Page Object Model (POM) for maintainable and reusable test code.

-  •  Implements data-driven testing using Faker for random but realistic test data.
+  -  Implements data-driven testing using Faker for random but realistic test data.

-  •  Clean code structure: separation of test data, page objects, and test scripts.
+  -  Clean code structure: separation of test data, page objects, and test scripts.

-▶️ Test Coverage
+## Test Coverage

+- **Data-Driven Testing** using Faker to generate random, realistic test data.
+- **Page Object Model (POM)** used to organize test structure clearly and maintainably.

 This project covers key user flows of the e-commerce website, including:

-➊ Signup & Account Creation
+**Signup & Account Creation**

-  • Registering a new user with complete personal and address details
+- Registering a new user with complete personal and address details

-  • Handling duplicate email validation
+- Handling duplicate email validation

-➋ Login
+**Login**

-  • Logging in with correct and incorrect credentials
+- Logging in with correct and incorrect credentials

-  • Validating input formats and required fields
+- Validating input formats and required fields

-➌ Product Interaction
+**Product Interaction**

-  • Adding products to cart from the homepage
+- Adding products to cart from the homepage

-  • Viewing the cart and verifying product details
+- Viewing the cart and verifying product details

-➍ Contact Us
+**Contact Us**

-  • Submitting the contact form with valid information
+- Submitting the contact form with valid information

-➎ Checkout Process
+**Checkout Process**

-  • Proceeding through the checkout flow with a registered user
+- Proceeding through the checkout flow with a registered user

-  • Verifying address information and confirming the order
+- Verifying address information and confirming the order

-▶️ Tools & Tech Stack
+## Tools & Tech Stack

 Language: Python

-  • Test Framework: Pytest
+  - Test Framework: Pytest

-  • Automation Tool: Selenium WebDriver
+  - Automation Tool: Selenium WebDriver

-  • Data Generation: Faker
+  - Data Generation: Faker

-  • Reporting: (Optional) Allure Report
+  - Reporting: (Optional) Allure Report

-▶️ Learning & Contribution
+## Learning & Contribution

 This project was built as part of a self-learning journey in automation testing.
 The test scenarios were originally created manually and then automated with guidance and improvement using AI assistance.

 The goal was to:

-  • Practice writing clean and maintainable automation code
+  - Practice writing clean and maintainable automation code

-  • Understand testing concepts like element locating, flow control, and validations
+  - Understand testing concepts like element locating, flow control, and validations

-  • Build confidence in using Selenium and Pytest for real-world testing
+  - Build confidence in using Selenium and Pytest for real-world testing

 ▶️ How to Run the Tests
 ```bash